dinanathsj29/css3-fundamentals-tutorial/README.md

 #### 2. Specificity
 - Specificity is basically a measure of how specific a selector/rule is
-- If more conflicting CSS rules comes to the same element, than the browser follows some rules to determine which one is a most specific selector to apply and wins out
+- If more conflicting CSS rules comes to the same element then the browser follows some rules to determine which one is the most specific selector to apply and wins out
 - **`ID selectors` have an even higher specificity than `class selectors` and lowest is `element selectors`**
 > **Note**: The only way to win against an ID selector is to use `!important` or using `inline styles`.
 The only way to win against an `!important` is to include another !important declaration